-- to recommend to the board of directors whether or not to approve any proposed charge to us or any of our privately held subsidiaries pursuant to an ISA with a related party; - to review, approve, administer and grant awards under our equity compensation plans; and - to review and administer such other compensation matters as the board of directors may direct from time to time.
+- to recommend to the board of directors whether or not to approve any proposed charge to us or any of our privately held subsidiaries pursuant to an ISA with a related party; - to review, approve, administer and grant awards under our director stock plan; and - to review and administer such other compensation matters as the board of directors may direct from time to time.

 As discussed above, the board of directors has determined that each member of our management development and compensation committee is independent by applying the NYSE director independence standards (without additional categorical standards).
 The management development and compensation committee may delegate to its members or our officers any or all of its authority as it may choose subject to certain limitations of Delaware law on what duties directors may delegate.
 The committee has not exercised this right of delegation.
 With respect to the role of our executive officers in determining or recommending the amount or form of executive compensation, see the Compensation Discussion and Analysis section of this proxy statement.
 With respect to director cash compensation, our executive officers make recommendations on such compensation directly to our board of directors for its consideration without involving the management development and compensation committee.
 The current members of our management development and compensation committee are Thomas E. Barry (chairman) and W. Hayden McIlroy.
-Our management development and compensation committee held one meeting and took action by written consent on one occasion in 2021.
+Our management development and compensation committee held one meeting and took action by written consent on one occasion in 2022.

 Risk Oversight.
 Our board of directors oversees the actions we take in managing our material risks.
 Our management is responsible for our day-to-day management of risk.
 The board's oversight of our material risks is undertaken through, among other things, various reports and assessments that management presents to the board and the related board discussions.
 The board has delegated some of its primary risk oversight to our audit committee and management development and compensation committee.

-Our audit committee annually receives management's reports and assessments on, among other things, the risk of fraud, certain material business risks and a ranking of such material business risks and our insurance program.
-The audit committee also receives reports from our independent registered public accounting firm regarding, among other things, financial risks and the risk of fraud.
+Our audit committee oversees risks associated with financial and accounting matters, including our financial reporting and internal control systems.
+The committee annually receives management's report and assessment on the risk of fraud, and also periodically receives reports from our independent registered public accounting firm regarding, among other things, financial risks and the risk of fraud.
+In addition, the audit committee has responsibility for facilitating the board's process of oversight of our overall risk management approach, and in that regard the committee annually receives management's report on identification and assessment of our material business risks and management's approach for providing periodic updates to the board and applicable committees.

 Our management development and compensation committee receives management's assessments on the likelihood that our compensation policies and practices could have a material adverse effect on us, as more fully described in the Compensation Policies and Practices as They Relate to Risk Management section of this proxy statement.

 The audit committee and management development and compensation committee report to the board of directors about their meetings.
 We believe the leadership structure of the board of directors is appropriate for our risk oversight.